 9:43 PM: Trump speaks briefly with his supporters at Mar-a-Lago.

-Donald Trump spoke briefly with his supporters gathered in Mar-a-Lago, where he is following the results alongside his campaign team and several allies.
+Donald Trump spoke briefly with his supporters gathered at Mar-a-Lago, where he is following the results alongside his campaign team and several allies.
 Tucker Carlson is broadcasting live from a room in the club, interviewing various Trump supporters.

 9:41 PM: Harris "very likely" to address his supporters tonight.

-9:34 PM: CNN Projection: Harris wins New York.
+9:34 PM: CNN Projection: Harris wins New York

 9:33 PM: Judge extends voting hours in Apache County, Arizona.

-9:24 PM: CNN Projection: Harris wins Illinois.
+9:24 PM: CNN Projection: Harris wins Illinois

 9:22 PM: CNN Projection: Harris wins Rhode Island.